 There is a strong link between good infrastructure and higher productivity that is often unappreciated.
 For example, an estimated 40 billion work hours are lost each year in Africa due to something as simple as a lack of fresh running water in the household.3 Africa may be at a tipping point in industrialization, and, with GDP growth at high levels in a number of countries, Africa is attracting increasing levels of manufacturing FDI.
-Well functioning infrastructure, especially urban infrastructure, will support Africa's increasing industrialization.
 A recent review of Africa's industrialization prospects, says, "Urbanization such as in Nigeria where eight cities already host populations over 1 million people, promises to increase competition for formal retail centers and the development of efficient production and distribution chains."4 Cities and the agglomeration economies that they engender are the source of increased worker learning and productivity and the source of business innovation.
 However, Africa's cities have been neglected and are inefficient.
-The deficiencies in urban infrastructure are leading to areas being developed without proper planning, without proper infrastructure, and at much higher cost than if the infrastructure was provided prior to habitation.
+The deficiencies in urban infrastructure are leading to areas outside of cities being developed without proper planning, without proper infrastructure, and at much higher cost than if the infrastructure was provided prior to habitation.